 What Does Errors & Omissions Insurance Cover?

-E&O insurance can cover a wide range of financial losses if your business is sued by a customer.
+An E&O insurance policy can cover a wide range of financial losses if your business is sued by a customer.
 One of the biggest expenses you are likely to face, even if you are ultimately found not at fault, are attorney fees.
 The average business attorney charges up to $200 or more per hour for errors and omissions cases.
 Even if your case does not go to court, you will still need to pay an attorney for any initial legal counsel that you obtain.
 If your case does go to court, you will also be responsible for court fees which can total thousands of dollars.

 Settlements and judgments can be major expenses if a judge chooses to award the person that is suing you in court.
 These expenses can greatly range from thousands to millions of dollars, depending on the unique circumstances of the case.
 Without errors and omissions insurance, you would be required to pay the settlement or judgment out of your own pocket which could result in the bankruptcy of your business.
 With E&O insurance, you can rest easy knowing that your policy is there to protect you from these significant costs.